 In Eating in the Light of the Moon (now available as an online retreat), the author discusses a range of issues related to body image and disordered eating through the use of myths and storytelling.
 It’s hard to articulate how powerful the chapters are but trust me – review after review also states similar sentiments!
 This is the best book out there for women to explore their relationship with their body and food.
 I found myself highlighting passage after passage that resonated with conversations I’ve had with clients.

 I have recommended this book to many who have come to see me to work on perfectionism, negative body image, and negative relationships with food.
-Several have said “this book changed my life.”
+Several have said “out of all the self-help books, this book changed my life.”
 Megan Bearce, LMFT, Minneapolis, MN

 In this wise and warmly written book, Harriet shares how we can develop a clear and authentic voice to define a clear position with those we love and are close too.
 This book has guided me towards how to behave with integrity and calmly navigate the difficult patches in my most important relationships, while also honouring my relationship with myself.
 Lerner gives instruction on how to have a clear but also flexible bottom line and how to respect our own intuition in relating to others.